ishine/jtubespeech/README.md

 # JTubeSpeech YouTube Audio and Transcript Scraper Pipeline
 A forked repository that scrapes the audio and transcripts from youtube videos based on youtube's channel ID using the `youtube-dl` library.
 This scraping pipeline have slight differences from the main repository of JTubeSpeech.
 Please refer to the official [JTubeSpeech](https://github.com/sarulab-speech/jtubespeech) for the original implementation if you are interested.

+In this repository, we focus only on manual transcriptions and ignore the auto-generated ones as they are inaccurate.

 ## Introduction
 ### Tasks in this pipeline